Coity Castle: Pre Norman Coity

 Most Norman castles in Glamorgan (e.g. Caerphilly, Cardiff, Loughor) occupy sites which had previously been Roman forts and it is likely that the Norman castle at Coity occupied the site of an existing structure.
 Potential Roman military activity at the site is supported by the strategic importance of the location.
 A Roman fort would have controlled a number of early routes and Heol Spencer, which appears on the earliest maps of the area, has been proposed as a Roman Road because of its age, importance and remarkable straightness (which today, only deviates around the castle grounds itself).

-Despite this archaeological interest, no excavation has been carried out to identify any Roman remains.

 First Norman Castle

 The castle began as a late 11th-century ringwork.
-A rectangular stone keep and the main curtain wall were added by the Normans in the 12th century, under the de Turberville family.
+A rectangular stone keep and the main curtain wall were added by the Normans in the 12th century, under the direction of Sir Payn "the Demon" de Turberville (fl.
+1126).
 The three-storey keep was primarily a defensive structure.

-Extensive reworking took place in the 14th century, when a domestic range was attached to the keep by the middle gatehouse.
-New stone vaults replaced the earlier timber floors.
-The central octagonal pier for the vaults is still prominent among the castle ruins.
-An adjoining chapel wing with a tall east window was added to the first floor at the eastern end of the domestic range in the 15th century.

 15th century

-Thomas de la Bere died as a minor on 28 October 1414, following which the lordship reverted to Sarah de Turberville, the youngest sister of Richard de Turberville, who had apparently produced male progeny from her marriage to William Gamage.
-There was in the few years following Sir Lawrence Berkerolles's death much general reshuffling of property interests in Glamorgan, for example with the Stradling family.
-Sarah's marriage to Sir William Gamage of Roggiett, Gwent, brought the lordship into the Gamage family, where it remained until 1584.
-The Gamage succession was not, however, easily achieved for in September 1412, that is to say whilst the supposed true heir the minor Thomas de la Bere was still alive, William Gamage assisted by Sir Gilbert Denys (d.
-1422) of Siston, Gloucestershire, and formerly of Waterton-by-Ewenny, in Coity lordship, besieged Coity for a month, trying to oust Lady Joan Verney, wife of Sir Richard Verney and daughter of Margaret de Turberville, from the Castle.
-Joan, it seems, had taken up residence to assert her own claim to Coity in the confusion following Berkerolles's death.
-As she was a female, a widow, and without a son, clearly her claim was deemed tenuous or rather completely spurious.
-The entry in the Patent Rolls is: